 3. The Healthcentral Patient Advocate Board also double-checks our content.

 One of our top priorities is to make sure our content is sensitive to and accurately reflects the truth of what it means to live with a chronic illness.
 To help deliver on that, we established a patient-advocate approval process in late 2019.
 So far we have advocates covering rheumatoid arthritis, Crohn’s disease, bipolar disorder, breast cancer, and depression with plans to expand to other top conditions in 2020.
 We are the only health site to offer this level of approval.

 4. We speak to you like a human.

 Are you a robot devoid of feelings?
 Didn’t think so.
-Having any chronic or serious illness like cancer is friggin’ scary, especially in the beginning before you really know what’s what.
-You have a jillion questions, and you really don’t need to be freaked out more than you already are, right?
+Having any chronic or serious illness like cancer is scary, especially in the beginning before you really know what’s what.
+You have a million questions, and you really don’t need to be freaked out more than you already are, right?
 Right.
-That’s why we’re committed to translating all the jargony med-speak into clear, relatable content that gives you the context that’s so often missing in health information.
-We won’t sugarcoat or get all Pollyanna, but we will deliver hard-to-read-about details in the same way your most honest—and warmest—friend would.
+That’s why we’re committed to translating the medical jargon into clear, relatable content that gives you the context that’s so often missing in health information.
+We won’t sugarcoat it, but we will deliver hard-to-read-about details in the same way your most honest—and warmest—friend would.

 5. Our tent is open to everyone.